 The course covers professional translation and different types of interpreting, including simultaneous and consecutive interpreting and liaison in public and commercial settings.
 Students have access to the latest digital interpreting suites and participate in mini-conferences to put skills into practice, holding debates on controversial topics and acting as both delegate and interpreter.

-The MA Translation and Professional Languages Skills course was developed in 2003 in response to requests from employers for linguists with training in translation, editing and proofreading, among other skills.
-This is one of the few courses in the world to train students in such a variety of sought-after skills, which can be used immediately in the professional market.
+The MA Translation and Professional Languages Skills course were developed in 2003 in response to requests from employers for linguists with training in translation, editing and proofreading, among other skills.
+This is one of the few courses to train students in such a variety of sought-after skills, which can be used immediately in the professional market.

 Learning from professional translators and interpreters

-At Bath, in many cases we can arrange a placement in an organization such as the EU, UN or another independent agency, giving you first-hand experience of the workplace and valuable contacts for building your career.
+At Bath, in many cases we can arrange a training opportunity in an organisation such as the EU, UN or another independent agency, giving you first-hand experience of the workplace and valuable contacts for building your career.

-Placements are typically 2-3 weeks in length during semester 2, and we will support you in securing a placement opportunity.
-Placements are not compulsory and are not always guaranteed.
+These are typically 2-3 weeks in length during semester 2, and we will support you in securing a training opportunity.
+These are not compulsory and are not always guaranteed.